Secure Your DevOps Pipeline

 Figure 2: Vault UI Dashboard (Source: HashiCorp Docs)

-• Rotate secrets regularly: By changing secrets at regular intervals, you can reduce the window of opportunity for an attacker to use a compromised secret.
+• Rotate secrets frequently: Set policies to automatically update secrets at regular intervals.
+This limits the window of opportunity for an attacker to exploit stolen or leaked credentials.

 Figure 3: Kubernetes GitHub repository